Sasanian dynasty

-The Shahanshah was the sole regent, head of state and head of government of the empire.
-At times, power shifted de facto to other officials, namely the spahbed.
-Upon the empire's conquest by the Islamic caliphate in 651, members of the imperial family fled in exile to China following the death of Yazdegerd III, where they would become accepted as members of the imperial court by Emperor Gaozong of Tang.
-Although there would be numerous attempts to invade Islamic Persia with Chinese support, this branch of Sasanids would remain in China indefinitely.
-Narsieh, grandson of Yazdegerd and last recorded Sasanid in China, would adopt the surname Li (李) in honor of the Chinese imperial family.
+The Shahanshah served as the sole sovereign, head of state, and head of government of the empire, although at times effective power passed to other officials, most notably the spahbed.
+After the Muslim conquest of Persia by the Rashidun Caliphate in 651 and the death of Yazdegerd III, members of the imperial sassanid family fled in exile, and sought refuge in China, where they were accepted as members of the imperial court by the Emperor Gaozong of Tang.
+Although several attempts were made, with Tang support, to restore Sasanian rule in Persia.
+The exiled branch of the dynasty remained in China.
+Narsieh, a grandson of Yazdegerd III and the last recorded member of the Sasanian royal house in China, adopted the surname Li (李) in honor of the Tang imperial family.
+He is also regarded as the last notable ruler or member of the Sasanian dynasty.